 Hotels tend to utilize low occupancy forecasted time for periodical maintenance.

-A reliable forecast has a direct impact on bottom line.
+A reliable forecast has a direct impact on the bottom line.